52North/sensorweb-server-sta/README.md

 | DataArray Extension                   | A.6       | No          |   0 / ?    |
 | Observation Creation via MQTT         | A.7       | Yes         |   0 / 1    |
 | Receiving Updates via MQTT            | A.8       | Yes         |   0 / 5    |

-## Docker
-A dockerfile for building the App is provided in the root directory.
-A complete demo setup is provided via a [docker-compose file](https://github.com/52North/sensor-things/docker-compose.yml)

-## Testing
-A [Postman ](https://www.getpostman.com/) Collection with a multitude of demo requests is provided in the `etc` subdirectory.

 ## Notes:
 #### MQTT Extension